Presentation

 Interact to share information and justify ideas and opinions in different situations

-Updated December 2016.
-This document has been updated to include language features.
+Updated March 2025.
+This document has been updated to include 2025 changes to the standard and the Conditions of Assessment.

 Language features

 A repertoire of language features and strategies to maintain the interaction is required for this standard.
-For this reason, it does not produce evidence towards this standard if students write and learn scripted role plays by heart, or otherwise prepare the total interaction beforehand.
+For this reason, it does not produce evidence towards this standard if students write and learn scripted roleplays by heart, or otherwise prepare the total interaction beforehand.
 Indicators of the ability to maintain an interaction will not be evident in such exchanges.
+The 2025 Conditions of Assessment require the teachers to closely supervise the process of evidence collection to ensure that the unscripted/unrehearsed requirement is met.

 Features and strategies such as pausing, negotiating meaning, prompting, seeking clarification, etc. can only be seen in evidence when the student is unaware of all questions that are asked, and has not prepared all answers.
 For this reason, the use of cue cards would also render evidence invalid.